Much Marcle: Historic village

 In the Domesday Book of 1086, Much Marcle was listed as Merchelai in the hundred of Wimundestreu and contained 36 households, a large settlement following the Norman Conquest.

-Hellens Manor, which is in the centre of Much Marcle, is a monument to much of England's history.
+Hellens Manor stands in the centre of the village.
 In 1096, the manor was granted by King William II to Hamelin de Balun, whose family later witnessed the signing of Magna Carta.
-It contains a wealth of period furnishings, paintings and decorations, as well as a Tudor garden.
-The Manor plays is open to the public and provides a venue for educational, musical and literary events the year round.
+It contains period furnishings, paintings and decorations, and has a Tudor garden.
+The manor is open to the public and provides a venue for educational, musical and literary events.

 The other principal seat is Homme House, surrounded by ancient parkland.
 There are also two ruined medieval castles in the parish.
 One is Mortimer's Castle, also known as Much Marcle Castle.
 The second is Ellingham Castle which is situated at Quarry Wood.

 The Church of England parish church of St Bartholomew is 13th-century with historic carvings and an ancient 'hollow' yew tree thought to be at least 1500 years old.
 The church contains the tomb of Blanche Mortimer, of the dynasty of Marcher Lords, the Mortimers; the tomb bears the Mortimer coat of arms.
 She married Peter de Grandison.

-The Kyrle Tomb is located in the centre of the chapel of Much Marcle Church.
-The recumbent effigies are those of Sir John Kyrle of nearby Homme House and his wife Sybil Scudamore.
+The Kyrle Tomb is located in the centre of the chapel.
+It has effigies of Sir John Kyrle of nearby Homme House and his wife Sybil Scudamore.
 Sir John was born in 1568 and served as High Sheriff of the county in 1609 and 1629.
 He was created a baronet in 1627.
-Later he protested against the payment of Ship Money, and in the English Civil War his sympathies lay with the Parliamentarians.
+Later he protested against the payment of Ship Money, and in the English Civil War he supported the Parliamentarians.
 He died in 1650.

 Following the Second World War, a plaque listing the names of those men who lost their lives serving in the military was placed in Saint Bartholomew's Church.
 Many of their surnames have been known in the region for many centuries.

 The Wonder

 About 3 mi north-north west of the village, on the eastern face of Marcle Ridge, a massive landslip, estimated at 2000000 cuft, took place over three days starting on 17 February 1575.
 Named "The Wonder", it was so large that full-grown trees were carried down the slope onto an adjoining property.
-In his book The Natural History of Selborne, Gilbert White (1720–93) quotes the words of John Philips:
+In his book The Natural History and Antiquities of Selborne, Gilbert White (1720–93) quotes the words of John Philips: